中文 | English

 - Gomez-Gil et al., 2012: Scores of depression and anxiety were significantly higher on untreated patients compared to those who had begun cross-sex hormone treatment; symptoms of anxiety and depression were present in a significantly higher percentage of untreated patients than in treated patients (61% vs. 33%, and 31% vs. 8% respectively).”

-Right now, there are over 136 such studies reporting such improvements in mental health as a result of medical intervention for transgender people.
-Some of those are collected here:
+Right now, there are over 100 similar studies reporting improvements in various aspects of mental health and well-being as a result of medical transition for transgender people.
+More of those are collected here:

 Myth: Transgender people are just self-hating gays

-One cannot argue that social homophobia is pressuring masses of feminine gay men to transition to supposedly easier lives as feminine straight women, when masses of people originally perceived as feminine straight women are transitioning to live as feminine gay men, apparently undaunted by that very same social homophobia.
+In other words, one cannot argue that homophobia is pressuring masses of feminine gay men to transition to supposedly easier lives as feminine straight women, when masses of people originally perceived as feminine straight women are transitioning to live as feminine gay men, apparently undaunted by that very same social homophobia.

 Myth: Most people regret transitioning / surgery

 - Dhejne, 2014: Among the 767 transgender people in Sweden who transitioned from 1960-2010, the overall regret rate for sex reassignment surgery was 2.2%.
 This figure was observed to steadily decrease over the years as medical techniques improved (leading to fewer health complications) and social acceptance grew.
-The author also notes that some cases were due to patients feeling pressured into unwanted surgery so as to be able to change their legal sex.
+The author also notes that some regret cases were due to patients feeling pressured into unwanted surgery so as to be able to change their legal sex, and that those who regretted surgery did not necessarily regret transition.

 - de Cuypere, 2006: Among 107 trans people who underwent SRS in Belgium from 1986-2001, they found zero regrets.